As the car shipping market grows, there will be more risk for consumers when selecting a carrier.

 All of these factors are worth considering because scammers are usually looking for a quick buck and don’t bother putting a professional appearance together.
 Also, if you question their methods, they’ll simply move on to the next victim because you’re causing them too much of a hassle.

 Since selecting the right vendor could be the difference between your car arriving at its destination in one piece or not, don’t be afraid to ask questions, and if something seems fishy, there are plenty of other options available.

 Consider using a broker

-With so many carriers coming and going every year, keeping track of who’s trustworthy and who might not be is challenging.
-Fortunately, a reputable auto transport broker can handle much of the research for you, ensuring you’re dealing with solid vendors and making it easy to conduct your own research.
+With so many carriers coming and going every year, keeping track of who’s trustworthy and who isn’t is challenging.
+Fortunately, a reputable auto transport broker can handle much of the research for you.
+This will also ensure you’re dealing with solid vendors and making it easy to conduct your own research.

 Mercury Auto Transport only presents you with offers from FMSCA licensed and insured carriers.
-We guarantee that there won’t be any hidden fees and ensure that you can speak directly with your vendor before shipping.
+We guarantee that there won’t be any hidden fees.
+We also ensure that you can speak directly with your vendor before shipping.
 Contact us to learn more about how we can help you avoid shady characters in the auto transport industry or for a free quote.